Ehime Prefecture [愛媛県]

 Saijo citizens love this festival, but they think that this festival is not an event for attracting many visitors but one of important Shinto rituals.

-It has been created around late 19th century, and is the most dynamic but roughest festival in Shikoku Island.
+The festival was started around late 19th century, and is the most dynamic but the roughest festival in Shikoku Island.

-"Taiko" means "drum", and about 150 men carry a frame on which a big drum with colorful decoration is set up.
+"Taiko" means "Japanese drum", and about 150 men carry a frame on which a big Taiko with colorful decoration is set up.

 Every year, some fightings between the frames occur in excitement.

-Some say that it is a sight to see, but it has caused many injuries and arrested men every year.
+Some say that it is a sight to see, but it has resulted in many injuries and arrested men every year.

 Now, five tournaments a year are held for preservation of the traditional culture and tourism.

-It is a dish that sliced sea bream are topped on rice, and
+Tai-meshi is a dish that sliced sea bream (a fish with white flesh) are topped on rice.

-But the northern part (e.g. Matsuyama, Imabari) and the southren part (e.g. Uwajima) of the prefecture cook them at different recipe.
+But there are some differences in cooking method between the northern part (e.g. Matsuyama, Imabari) and the southren part (e.g. Uwajima).

-There are similar foods all over Japan, but Ehime's one is made from a deep-sea fish named "Hotaru-jako".
+Similar foods are produced all over Japan, but Ehime's one is made from a deep-sea fish named "Hotaru-jako".